-As at As at Particulars 31 March 2023 31 March 2022 The amounts remaining unpaid to micro and small supplies as at end of the year - Principal 8 - Interest € The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; = 4 The amount of interest due and payable for the period of delay in making payment (which h has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; The amount of interest accrued and remaining unpaid at the end of each accounting year; and 5 8 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act.
-2 ٠
+As at Particulars 31 March 2023 The amounts remaining unpaid to micro and small supplies as at end of the year - Principal - Interest 2 The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; 500 The amount of interest due and payable for the period of delay in making payment (which h has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; E The amount of interest accrued and remaining unpaid at the end of each accounting year; and SE.
+The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act. ¥

-(All amounts are in million of Indian Rupees, except share data or unless otherwise stated)
+(All amounts are in million of Indian Rupees except share data or unless otherwise stated)

-2.20 Capital management
+2.18 Capital management

 The Company's policy is to maintain a stable capital base so as to maintain investor and creditor confidence and to sustain future development of the business.
+Management monitors capital on the basis of return on capital employed as well as the 'net debt' to 'total equity' ratio.

-Management For this purpose, net debt is defined as total borrowings, less cash and cash equivalents.
-Total equity comprises of all components of equity excluding capital contribution.
-The Company's net debt to equity ratio as of 31 March 2023 and 31 March 2022 was as follows:
+For this purpose, net debt is defined as total borrowings, less cash and cash equivalents.
+Total equity comprises of issued share capital and all other equity reserves.

+The Company's net debt to equity ratio as of 31 March 2023 was as follows: